-The seascapes comprise extensive areas of both the Inner and Outer Solway Firth - Inner Firth intertidal flats and saltmarsh; and Outer Firth beaches and dunes.
+The seascapes comprise extensive areas of both the Inner and Outer Solway Firth - Inner Firth intertidal flats and saltmarsh and Outer Firth beaches and dunes.

-The Solway Firth's designation as an SAC reflects the importance of the AONB's marine environment and coastal habitats.
+The Solway Firth's designation as a Special Area of Conservation (SAC) reflects the importance of the AONB's marine environment and coastal habitats.
 This dynamic and changing coastline includes flats, intertidal creeks, sands and saltmarshes, and is bounded in places by shingle bays, sand dune systems and low earth cliffs.

-The Solway Firth Marine Conservation Zone is designated to protect smelt, a species of conservation importance.
+The Solway Firth Marine Conservation Zone (MCZ) is designated to protect European smelt, a fish species of conservation importance.
 It is also an important nursery ground for bass, pollack and some flatfish species.